secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Enumeration.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 11.82 seconds
 ```
-- From the initial scan output, we can see that the host is likely Ubuntu Linux and exposes an Apache web server on port 80 and an OpenSSH server on port 22.
-SSH, or [Secure Shell](https://en.wikipedia.org/wiki/SSH_(Secure_Shell)), is a protocol typically used for remote access to Linux/Unix hosts.
+- Host likely Ubuntu Linux, Apache web server on port 80, and OpenSSH server on port 22.
-- SSH can also be used to access Windows host and is now native to Windows 10 since version 1809.
-We can also see that all three types of scan output were created in our working directory.
+- This is because SSH is actually now supported on Windows 10 since version 1809.
+- **Scan Outputs**: All three scan formats (XML, greppable, text) were generated in the working directory.
 ```shell-session
 secmancer@htb[/htb]$ ls

 nibbles_initial_scan.gnmap  nibbles_initial_scan.nmap  nibbles_initial_scan.xml
 ```
-- Before we start poking around at the open ports, we can run a full TCP port scan using the command `nmap -p- --open -oA nibbles_full_tcp_scan 10.129.42.190`.
-- This will check for any services running on non-standard ports that our initial scan may have missed.
-- Since this scans all 65,535 TCP ports, it can take a long time to finish depending on the network.
-We can leave this running in the background and move on with our enumeration.
+- Run `nmap -p- --open -oA nibbles_full_tcp_scan 10.129.42.190` to scan all 65,535 TCP ports for any missed services.
+We should note that this scan may take a while depending on the network, so we can run it in the background.
-- Using `nc` to do some banner grabbing confirms what `nmap` told us; the target is running an Apache web server and an OpenSSH server.
+- We would also want to grab banners from these services as well.
+- To do that, we can use `nc` to confirm that, in fact, Apache and OpenSSH services are running on their respective, default ports.
 ```shell-session
 secmancer@htb[/htb]$ nc -nv 10.129.42.190 22

 (UNKNOWN) [10.129.42.190] 22 (ssh) open
 SSH-2.0-OpenSSH_7.2p2 Ubuntu-4ubuntu2.8
 ```
-- `nc` tells us that port 80 runs an HTTP (web) server but does not show the banner.
+- According to nc, port 80 has an HTTP web server, but doesn't display the banner telling us that.
 ```shell-session
 secmancer@htb[/htb]$ nc -nv 10.129.42.190 80

 (UNKNOWN) [10.129.42.190] 80 (http) open
 ```
-- Checking our other terminal window, we can see that the full port scan (`-p-`) has finished and has not found any additional ports.
-Let's do perform an `nmap` [script](https://nmap.org/book/man-nse.html) scan using the `-sC` flag.
-- This flag uses the default scripts, which are listed [here](https://nmap.org/nsedoc/categories/default.html).
-These scripts can be intrusive, so it is always important to understand exactly how our tools work.
-- We run the command `nmap -sC -p 22,80 -oA nibbles_script_scan 10.129.42.190`.
-Since we already know which ports are open, we can save time and limit unnecessary scanner traffic by specifying the target ports with `-p`.
+- Use `nmap -sC -p 22,80 -oA nibbles_script_scan 10.129.42.190` to run default scripts on specified ports.
+- Scripts can be intrusive, so we must be aware of their behavior to ensure we have the proper authorization when doing this on more critical systems.
+- By specifying `-p`, we reduce unnecessary traffic and save time.
 ```shell-session
 secmancer@htb[/htb]$ nmap -sC -p 22,80 -oA nibbles_script_scan 10.129.42.190